Makeup and Your Skin

 Dry skin and acne can both be improved by treating acne with prescription antibiotics and facial lotions that are non-drying, such as moisturizing gels.

 There are a lot of options for teens when it comes to choosing a foundation makeup.
 Not only is the market flooded with many different brands, there are different textures, too.

 Here’s a rundown of the most common types of foundation makeup and what you can expect from each.

 If you are interested in a liquid foundation, Marmur suggests trying a light tinted moisturizer or a thinner liquid makeup for a more sheer, natural cover.
 “It will moisturize [the skin] and it is easier to take off,” she says.

 In addition, some liquid foundations contain salicylic acid.
 Marmur says foundations that are non-oily, noncomedogenic, and contain acne-fighting salicylic acid allow teens to wear makeup and still keep their skin clear because they don’t block pores.

 Mineral powders are often advertised as natural products that will not only provide a nice smooth appearance, but also help to promote healthier skin.

-These products are OK for teens, Marmur says, but most are actually oil-based clay, which may not be the best product for a young girl with oily skin.
-Still, “It will make skin look better for the day,” Marmur admits.
+These products are OK for teens, Marmur says, but most are oil-based clay, which may not be the best product for a young girl with oily skin.
+Still, “it will make skin look better for the day,” Marmur admits.